 We have been teaching the performing arts in Glasgow since 1847.
 Building on our roots as a national academy of music, we have grown over the past 175 years to be one of the most interdisciplinary and collaborative institutions in the world and are consistently ranked within the world’s top 10 performing arts institutions (QS World Rankings).
-Most recently in 2022 the Royal Conservatoire ranked fifth in the QS World Rankings for performing arts education.
+Most recently in 2023 the Royal Conservatoire ranked sixth in the QS World Rankings for performing arts education.

 The Royal Conservatoire of Scotland started life as the Glasgow Athenaeum in 1847, which aimed to “provide a source of mental cultivation, moral improvement and delightful recreation to all classes.”
 The Athenaeum was formally opened by the author Charles Dickens, who delivered the inaugural address at the first ‘soiree’.

 For the first 39 years, the Athenaeum only offered music classes, and, in 1886, drama was introduced to the curriculum.
 It was from the Athenaeum’s School of Music that the Scottish National Academy of Music was formed in 1929.
 This grew in prestige and, by 1944, its international standing was recognised by King George VI, who approved that the prefix ‘Royal’ be added to the Academy’s title, making it the Royal Scottish Academy of Music.
 At that time, the then Queen Elizabeth graciously assumed the role of Patron, a role in which she continued as Queen Mother until her death in 2002.